Ejazcs11/EduConnect/README.md

 Updating the home page of EduConnect website, in which I added an hero seciton.
 In hero section I added the website Intro that what we will serve for new learners. then design it in css with grid css property.

 After that I make an another seciton for corses intro.
 That which courses we will offer.
 I design cousre seciton in grid in which I added courses card description. and then make the card with flexbox layout and give it box-shadow effect and also apply hover transition.

+Now, after this I added teacher intro sections in which added teacher information such as picture, name, and experiences. and use grid css property to make the design.

+And after this i added that who's trust on us. in this section I added company's logos that these company are trusted on courses.

+And lastly I added footer section.
+In footer Seciton I added website name and it's social media links, address, and contact details.